-Bertolotti’s syndrome is an uncommon cause of low back pain, particularly focused along the waist line slightly off to the side.
+Bertolotti syndrome, also known as lumbosacral transitional vertebra (LSTV), is a congenital disorder that often manifests as chronic back pain along the waistline.
+It occurs when the transverse process(es) of the fifth lumbar vertebra articulates with the sacrum, resulting in abnormal spinal mobility and associated discomfort.
+This condition is characterized by an irregular vertebral structure and can be a source of ongoing pain and discomfort for affected individuals.
 Often confused with sacroiliitis, this diagnosis affects less than 10% of the population and because of this it often goes undiagnosed.
 Bertolotti’s syndrome is a rare cause of back pain and can be treated by a qualified spinal specialist with modern spinal healthcare.

 During our spinal development, vertebrae located in the sacral region fuse together to form one bone called the sacrum.
 The sacrum is located in the region of the pelvis.
 In the low back or lumbar spine, lumbar vertebral bodies develop as separate segments with their own discs, transverse processes, spinous processes.
 Having these separate and vertebral bodies allow for range of motion in our lumbar spine